Frequently Asked Questions

 DIR stands for the Developmental, Individual Differences, Relationship-based model developed by Dr. Stanley Greenspan and Dr. Serena Weider.
 In the DIR/Floortime model, “functional emotional developmental capacities” refer to a series of developmental milestones that learners can be expected to meet on their learning path.
 Each developmental capacity contributes to a child’s ability to achieve necessary emotional awareness skills for engagement, relating, communication, thinking, and reasoning.
 Using this approach, providers consider a child’s developmental capacities and individualized sensory profile in addition to establishing and maintaining a positive, trusting relationship to strengthen functional life capacities, develop meaningful connections, and promote lifelong learning.
 Learn more here.

-Why should sensory processing be considered?
+Why should sensory-motor processing be considered?

 What is neurodiversity?